iterative/dvc.org/content/docs/user-guide/how-to/add-deps-or-outs-to-a-stage.md

 ---
 title: 'How to Add Dependencies or Outputs to a Stage'
-description: 'It's possible to add files or directories to existing stages, with or without executing them.'
+description: "It's possible to add files or directories to existing stages, with or without executing them."
 ---

 # How to Add Dependencies or Outputs